guigrpa/storyboard/README.md

 ## What?

-A library, plus a Chrome DevTools extension.

 ![Storyboard DevTools](https://github.com/guigrpa/storyboard/blob/master/docs/Storyboard.gif?raw=true)

+A library, plus a [Chrome DevTools extension](https://chrome.google.com/webstore/detail/storyboard-devtools/gficinaagglofbelmgdkknaefhpknccc).

 ## Why?

-* **Hierarchical stories**: put logs in context (*stories*), and stories/logs within stories.
+* **Hierarchical stories**: put logs in context (*stories*), and group stories/logs within stories.
 Such groupings are extremely useful with concurrent user actions.
-* Watch the whole picture with **end-to-end stories**: see all client and server tasks triggered by a user action (a click on the *Login* button, maybe) in a single place.
+* Get the whole picture with **end-to-end stories**: see all **client and server** tasks triggered by a user action (a click on the *Login* button, maybe) in a single place.
-* Use the **Chrome extension** to view client and server logs with a clean and detail-rich interface.
+* Use the **Storyboard DevTools Chrome extension** to view client and server logs with a clean and detail-rich interface.
-* Watch server logs being pushed in **real time** (and out-of-the-box) to the Storyboard DevTools extension via WebSockets.
+* Watch server logs being pushed in **real time** to the Storyboard DevTools extension via WebSockets.
-* Ask for **authentication** to see server logs; hook your own auth function.
+* Ask for **authentication** to see server logs; hook up your own auth function.
-* **Attach things** to your logs for further investigation.
+* **Attach anything** to your logs for further investigation.
 * Integrate your app with Storyboard's **flexible plugin architecture**.
 Three plugins are available out of the box: Console, WebSocket Server and WebSocket Client.
-Just use what you want: most features are optional!
+Just use what you need: most features are optional!
-* Give logs **source and severity levels** and apply **coarse- or fine-grained filtering**, with white and black lists.
+* Give logs **source and severity** attributes and apply **coarse- or fine-grained filtering**, with white and black lists.
 * Use **color** to highlight what's important.
 Storyboard extends the popular [chalk](https://github.com/chalk/chalk) library so that it can also be used on the browser.
 * Enjoy the **simple-yet-powerful API** (I hope!).